petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/configuring-the-clarity-site.md

 <!--TASK: ![Set the site’s virtual hosts.]()-->

 Clarity wants to set their site’s virtual host to `www.clarityvisionsolutions.com`.
-They also want to set virtual hosts for these languages to better engage their international audience: Spanish (`www.solucionesdeclaridad.com`), Portuguese (`www.soluesdeclareza.com`), and German (`www.klarheitsloesungen.com`).
+They also want to set a virtual host for Spanish (`www.solucionesdeclaridad.com`) to better engage their international audience.

 ## Accessibility